 Over 100 migrants land on British base in Cyprus

-Some 120 migrants crowded in two boats landed at a British airbase on the Mediterranean island of Cyprus Wednesday, bringing the crisis that has rocked much of Europe to British sovereign soil.
+Some 120 migrants crowded in two boats landed at a British airbase on the Mediterranean island of Cyprus Wednesday, their legal fates unclear as the base is British sovereign soil.

 Personnel at the Royal Air Force base at Akrotiri, near the island's second city Limassol, said those who came ashore included women and children and all were in good health.

 British authorities could not say whether they were refugees fleeing Syria or whether Cyprus was their intended destination.

 "There were two boats carrying around 120 people, there are no reports of anyone being unhealthy and we are trying to establish where they came from," a British bases spokesperson told AFP.